You don’t have a time problem. You have a fit problem.

 **A time audit is a structured self-assessment that compares actual time allocation against predicted allocation, and the gap between prediction and reality identifies which schedule problems to fix first.** A time audit tracks everything you do for a set period – usually a week – then compares what actually happened against what you predicted.
 The most revealing part is not the tracking itself.
 It is the comparison step.

-Our time audit guide walks through the full 7-day process, including the Perception Gap Score framework for ranking which categories need attention first.
+Our time audit guide walks through the full 7-day process, including our Perception Gap Score framework for ranking which categories need attention first.
 For personal growth applications – comparing time use against your stated values rather than work targets – our time audit for personal improvement guide takes a values-based approach.

 **A time audit that ignores energy levels produces incomplete data – clock hours and cognitive hours are not the same resource.** Track your energy level (high, medium, low) alongside every activity.
 Two hours of email during peak energy costs you differently than two hours during your trough.
 That energy column transforms raw time data into actionable scheduling intelligence.